Magisk-Modules-Alt-Repo/submission/README.md

 Note: You can browse and install those modules via [Fox's Magisk Module Manager](https://github.com/Fox2Code/FoxMagiskModuleManager/releases)

 # Module Submissions
-Create an [issue](https://github.com/Magisk-Modules-Alt-Repo/submission/issues) on this repository with `[Module]` in the title and include the link to your repo in the content, then wait for a moderator to approve or deny your module.
+Create an [issue](https://github.com/Magisk-Modules-Alt-Repo/submission/issues) on this repository with `[Module] <Your module's name>` in the title and include the link to your repo in the content, then wait for a moderator to approve or deny your module.
 Once approved, a moderator will mirror your personal repo to the Alt-Repo and give you ownership of it.
 It is best to then archive your personal repo and work soley here.

 **Please make sure your repo name matches your module id, otherwise Magisk Manager will see that the module exists but will fail to pull data from it.**